Download

 Flavours

 JBoss Cache comes in 2 editions - a core cache, for caching simple objects, and POJO cache for caching more complex object hierarchies.
-Please see the JBoss Cache User Guide or FAQs for more details.
+Please see the JBoss Cache Users' Guide or FAQs for more details.

 About the project